Spark001/LabelImg/README.md

-# labelImg-ChooseTheBest
+# labelImg-Choose Yes or No

-Label image list by choosing the best one.
+Label image list by choosing yes or no.

 ## Usage